The question of whether to teach grammar prescriptively or descriptively has been much debated in the ELT community.

 Another aspect which is often a point of debate is the terminology used to describe some features of a language.
 As someone who is used to referring to nouns as countable and uncountable, it was unexpected to find them classified as count and non-count; the same was true of conditional forms.
 Whilst Rossiter does make reference to each of the possible terminologies, these could be made more explicit, and could also be supported by an index.

 Overall, this is a useful reference book to have on hand when planning for and teaching grammar lessons.
 The clarity of explanations and wealth of examples, alongside helpful visual keys, provide both new and experienced teachers with something easy to dip into, regardless of the language level they are teaching.
-This is a useful resource for those taking a descriptive approach to the teaching of grammar.
+This is a useful resource for those taking a Descriptive Grammar of English approach to the teaching of grammar.

 The book can be purchased here